mkner/longitudinal-vehicle-dynamics/README.md

 # vehicle-longitudinal-dynamics
-general model for automotive longitudinal dynamics with testing for trajectory profiles
+general model for automotive longitudinal dynamics with testing for various terrain and throttle profiles